0

 Your skin is constantly regenerating through what’s known as the cell turnover cycle, where new skin cells form at the base of the epidermis and gradually move to the surface, replacing old, dead cells.

 This biological process is the foundation of all visible transformation, and it’s also the reason why change takes time.
+This is not a quick process.

 Why Midlife Skin Needs More Time